Mollayo/TaskerGMail/README.md

 - Not possible to send files in attachment.
 - Can only send mails.

 In order to use this plugin, you need to create a client ID.
 This should be done by enabling the GMail API and creating the credentials using your account with https://console.developers.google.com/.
+The method "initializeSettings()" in the file "AppAuthService.java" should then be modified with this new client ID.